About The Therapist

 Can I still get a massage if I’m sick?

 If you have a fever, are contagious, or only a few days into an illness, it is best to stay home and recover.
 This is also true of anyone who is vomiting or having urgent restroom needs as well as any bacterial or viral diseases.
 Recovering at home not only helps you heal quicker and more comfortably, but also prevents illness from spreading to the massage therapist or any clients that may come into the office shortly after you.
+For this reason, any client who attends their appointment while sick will be subject to Bliss’ $50 cancellation fee if the massage therapist determines the client is too sick to receive his/her massage.
 Once you overcome the illness, massage may be beneficial – especially if you have been coughing or sneezing (both actions that can injure or irritate the muscles of the body).
-If you have an appointment scheduled and are feeling sick, you can always call Bliss Massage and talk with your therapist on the appropriate action to take.
+If you have an appointment scheduled and are feeling sick, you can always call Bliss Massage and talk with your therapist on the appropriate action to take. ***If you have been diagnosed with Covid, cancel your visit until any CDC quarantine guidelines have been met.

 During a Massage